fbpx

 Day 2 - Tena - Amazon

-Day 3 - Tena- Amazon
+Day 3 - Tena - Amazon

 Day 4 - Banos

-Day 6 - Yunguilla Community Stay
+Day 7 - Caldera Community Stay

-Day 8 - Quito
+Day 8 - Otavalo - Quito

 The second half of your adventure begins with a welcome meeting at 2 pm, where you'll meet your new group travelling to the Galapagos Islands.
-After the welcome meeting, join your local leader for a tour of Quito's historic center.
-Catch the Matro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
+After the welcome meeting, join your local leader for a tour of Quito's historic centre.
+Catch the metro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
 You’ll also visit La Compania de Jesus, considered by many to be the most beautiful church in the Americas.
 It's claimed that seven tons of gold leaf cover the interior whilst the exterior is decorated with statues, busts, sculpted heads, and a jungle of carved leaves.
 The tour will finish at San Francisco Square, where you’ll have the option to return to the hotel, or why not get to know your new travelling companions and dine in Quito’s Old Town – your leader will have plenty of recommendations!

-Day 9 - Isla San Cristobal, Galapagos
+Day 10 - Isla San Cristobal, Galapagos

-Early this morning, catch a flight to Isla San Cristobal, your gateway to the galapagos Islands!
-After joining up with your fellow travellers who are starting and ending their trip on the Islands, head to La Loberia where you'll put on snorkelling gear for the first time and go for a swim among sea lions, perhaps spotting sea turtles too.
+Early this morning, catch a flight to Isla San Cristobal, your gateway to the Galapagos Islands!
+After joining up with your fellow travellers who are starting and ending their trip on the islands, head to La Loberia where you'll put on snorkelling gear for the first time and go for a swim among sea lions, perhaps spotting sea turtles too.
 Return to town for a free evening.
 Perhaps head out with the group and enjoy some of the fresh seafood available.

-Day 10 - Isla San Cristobal
+Day 11 - Isla San Cristobal

-Day 11 - Isla Floreana
+Day 12 - Isla Floreana / Isla Isabela

 Day 13 - Isla Isabela